imrushi/imrushi.github.io/content/posts/create-github-action.md

 ## Conclusion

 In this blog post, we saw how to create a GitHub action using Docker containers.
-It covers how to prepare a Dockerfile, action.yml for GitHub actions.
-Also, I have shown how to use it.
+It covers how to prepare and use a Dockerfile and action.yml for GitHub actions.

 This blog is about my experience, the mistakes I have made while creating my first GitHub action.
 I will be creating more GitHub actions for my use cases.
 You can check them out on my GitHub profile here.